-According to Forest Gump, S**t happens, but why does diarrhea happen?
-Remember, diarrhea is not an independent disorder; it is an overlying symptom of one or more underlying disorders.
-In fact, it’s one of the more common symptoms, meaning that it may be indicative of a wide variety of potentially serious diseases.
+According to Forrest Gump, “S**t happens,” but why does diarrhea happen?
+Remember, diarrhea is not an independent sickness; it is an overlying symptom of one or more underlying disorders.
+It’s one of the more common symptoms, meaning that it may be indicative of a wide variety of potentially serious diseases.
 As a result, be sure you use your best judgment when dealing with your cat’s health.

 - Systemic or overall illness

-- An irritated or hypersensitive gastrointestinal tract (an upset stomach)
+- An irritated or upset stomach

-- Adrenal glands that do not function properly (Addison’s disease)
+- Adrenal glands that do not function properly

-- Intestinal blockage
+- An intestinal blockage

-- Primary inflammatory disorders
+- Primary swelling disorders

-- Thyroid disease and/or imbalance
+- Thyroid imbalance or sickness

 - Infection (viral, bacterial, or fungal)

-- Various parasites, especially ticks and/or fleas
+- Various parasites, especially ticks or fleas

-- Various toxins and/or drugs
+- Various toxins or drugs